fgervais/project-smart-fridge/README.md

 ![Dashboard](assets/img/ha-overview.png)

-## Step 3 - Get a sense of how things are working with the default thermostat
+## Step 3 - Get a sense of how things are working

+We don't want to push things too far so fist we need to learn how the fridge is working when it does the control itself.

+I'm specifically interested how low/high the temperature gets at the evaporator, how often the compressor starts, for how long, and how does it's temperature behave.

+Things of that nature so when I take control I have a sense of what the limits are.